kit-cel/mokka/README.md

 constellation mappers and demappers implemented with and compatible to the PyTorch framework.

 ## Acknowledgment
-This  work  has  received  funding  from  the  European  Re-search Council (ERC) under the European Union's Horizon2020 research and innovation programme (grant agreement No. 101001899).
+This  work  has  received  funding  from  the  European  Research Council (ERC) under the European Union's Horizon2020 research and innovation programme (grant agreement No. 101001899).